varnsen-net/nfl-modeling/README.md

 Development for this repo has been somewhat haphazard.
 I've now removed a significant number of features in order to take a more systematic approach to feature engineering, starting with game-level data.

+I've also rewritten all of the data functions using polars, so it no longer takes 5 minutes to build all of the features.
+Yay.

 ## Getting started
 Simply `bash run.sh` and you're off to the races!